-5009 results were acquired using our search strategy.
+Five thousand and nine results were acquired using our search strategy.
 Eight studies were included in our review.
-The results of the search are presented in the PRISMA flowchart [Figure 1].
-No RCTs were identified and there was significant data heterogeneity.
-Therefore, we present a narrative review of the included studies; the findings are summarized in Table 1.
+The results of the search are presented in the PRISMA flow-Chart [Chart 1].
+No RCTs were identified and there were significant data heterogeneity.
+Therefore, we present a narrative review of the included studies; the findings are summarized in Table 2.